aubstacle/Good-README-Generator/README.md

 6. [Questions](#Questions)

 ## Installation
-The user must run npm install before using the application.
-If the package.json file contains the correct dependencies, the app is ready to go!
+User must download the files in this repository and open them in VSCode.
+Open VSCode terminal, make sure you are in current directory and run "npm install" If the package.json file contains the correct dependencies, the app is ready to go!

 ## Usage
+In VSCode terminal, make sure you are in the current directory.
 To use the application, simply run "node index.js" in the command line and answer the prompts.
+After completing the prompts, a new "README.md" markdown file should be created with all of your input.

 ## Contributing
-n/a
+This app was created by Aubrey Polk with no other contributors.
+Further contribution will not be necessary for this project.

 ## Tests
 n/a